Leishu: In other countries

-Other countries in East Asia also adopted the genre of leishu.
+Other countries in the Sinosphere also adopted the genre of leishu.
 In 1712, the Sancai Tuhui, a richly illustrated leishu compiled by Ming scholar Wang Qi (王圻) in the early 17th century, was printed in Japan as Wakan Sansai Zue.
 The Japanese version was edited by Terajima Ryōan (寺島良安), a physician born in Osaka.

 Importance

 The leishu have played an important role in the preservation of ancient works, many of which have been lost, only preserved completely or partially as part of a leishu compilation.
 The 7th-century Yiwen Leiju is especially valuable.
 It contains excerpts from 1,400 pre-7th century works, 90% of which have been otherwise lost.
 Even though the Yongle Dadian is itself largely lost, the remnants still contain 385 complete books that have been otherwise lost.
 The leishu also provide a unique view of the transmission of knowledge and education, and an easy way to locate traditional materials on any given subject.